KodrAus/KodrAus.github.io/_posts/2026-05-05-otel-first-principles.md

 ![A trace of eight spans arranged in a tree showing their span ids and relative duration](https://raw.githubusercontent.com/KodrAus/KodrAus.github.io/refs/heads/master/assets/2026-05-05-otel-first-principles-trace.svg)

 **2:3**{: class="section-number"} Your system makes inter-process calls that are logically part of the same procedure.
 You want these to be correlated too, so you include the caller's identifier as a header when making remote calls.
-The callee then uses it as if they were in-process with the caller.
+The callee then reconstitutes it as if they were called directly in-process.

 **2:4**{: class="section-number"} Tracing procedures is expensive, both in production, and in retention.
 Instead of recording a trace for every procedure call, you retain a subset that sufficiently represents the whole set.
 You decide to trace a procedure upfront before its outer-most call, or you defer the decision to some later point when events from the trace are available.
 The decision to record a trace for a procedure is independent from the decision to retain other events they produce.